 Computer Science skills are in high demand as it has become a driving force behind many of the advances in business, science and math, and now even social sciences and art.
 Thus in 2014, the State Board of Education and House Education Committee approved a rule change which allows students to take dual credit or AP computer science as core math or science credit versus elective – providing incentive for students to explore the field of Computer Science.
 To supply this demand, we need teachers that are trained to teach computer science effectively.

 Teachers are key to the IDoCode program’s success.
 As such, Boise State University will fully fund tuition for teachers accepted in the Graduate Certificate – Computer Science Teacher Endorsement program (as long as the grant supporting this program hasn’t finished).
 Selected students may be invited to apply for the Masters in STEM Education (Computer Science Emphasis) but funding may not be available for the masters.

 Classes are planned to fit into a teachers’ schedule with classes beginning after 4:30 pm as well as being offered during the summer after 1pm.
 Classes for the first cohort began Fall 2014.
-A second cohort began in the Summer 2015.
+The fifth cohort began Summer 2018.
 For details on the application process and registration deadlines visit: Apply: Graduate Certificate for CS Teacher Endorsement.

 NOTE: Click on any symbol in the map to see more details.

 NSF Grant Award – “CS 10K: IDoCode: A Sustainable Model for Computer Science in Idaho High Schools.”